microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/UnitTests.md

 ### Edit mode tests

-Edit mode tests are executed in Unity's edit mode and can be added in MixedRealityToolkit.Tests > EditModeTests.
+Edit mode tests are executed in Unity's edit mode and can be added under the **MixedRealityToolkit.Tests** > **EditModeTests** folder in the Mixed Reality Toolkit repo.
 To create a new test the following template can be used:

 ``` csharp